-Fire Department
+ARTICLE 4 Fire Department

-(a) There shall be established a Fire Department, the Fire Department to be under the direction of a Fire Chief, who will act as Forest Warden, appointed by the Town Administrator Manager, and shall serve until removed for just cause, resigns or retires.
-The Fire Chief shall receive a salary, as the Town Administrator Manager may from time to time determine, not exceeding the annual amount appropriated therefore.
-The Fire Chief He-shall have charge of extinguishing fires in the town and the protection of life and property in case of fire, .
-He shall purchase, subject to the approval of the Town Administrator_Manager, and keep in repair all property and apparatus used for and by the Fire Department, He shall and have and exercise all the powers and discharge all the duties conferred or imposed by this bylaw.
-The Town Administrator-Manager shall appoint Assistant-Deputy Chiefs and such officers and firefighters from a list of applicants as needed, and may remove the same at any time for just cause and after a hearing subject to the authority of the Town Administrator Manager.
-He The Fire Chief shall have full authority in the administration of the Fire Department, shall enforce all rules and regulations for its operation, shall report to the Town Administrator Manager from time to time as the Town Manager may require, and shall annually report to the town the condition of the Department with and his professional recommendations thereon.
-He The Fire Chief shall fix the compensation of the Call members of the Fire Department subject to the approval of the Town-Administrator Manager.
+(a) There shall be established a Fire Department, the Fire Department to be under the direction of a Fire Chief, who will act as Forest Warden, appointed by the Town Manager, and shall serve until removed for just cause, resigns or retires.
+The Fire Chief shall receive a salary, as the Town Manager may from time to time determine, not exceeding the annual amount appropriated therefore.
+The Fire Chief shall have charge of extinguishing fires in the town and the protection of life and property in case of fire, purchase, subject to the approval of the Town Manager, and keep in repair all property and apparatus used for and by the Fire Department, and have and exercise all the powers and discharge all the duties conferred or imposed by this bylaw.
+The Town Manager shall appoint Deputy Chiefs and such officers and firefighters from a list of applicants as needed, and may remove the same at any time for just cause and after a hearing subject to the authority of the Town Manager.
+The Fire Chief shall have full authority in the administration of the Fire Department, shall enforce all rules and regulations for its operation, shall report to the Town Manager from time to time as the Town Manager may require, and shall annually report to the town the condition of the Call members of the Fire Department subject to the approval of the Town Manager.
 In the expenditure of money the Fire Chief shall be subject to such further limitations as the town may impose from time to time.